near/docs/docs/quick_start/expert.md

 ## Sync local node to TestNet

-Make sure you went through [building and running local](advanced.md)[node](advanced.md).
+Make sure you went through [building local node](advanced.md).
 Now to sync to the main blockchain, you will need to configure this node and join the network:

 ```text
 mkdir alphanet